Edward III (play): Sources

 Like most of Shakespeare's history plays, the source is Raphael Holinshed's Chronicles, while Jean Froissart's Chronicles is also a major source for this play.
 Roger Prior has argued that the playwright had access to Lord Hunsdon's personal copy of Froissart and quoted some of Hunsdon's annotations.
 A significant portion of the part usually attributed to Shakespeare, the wooing of the Countess of Salisbury, is based on the tale "The Countesse of Salesberrie" (no. 46) in the story-collection Palace of Pleasure by William Painter.
 Painter's version of the story, derived from Froissart, portrays Edward as a bachelor and the Countess as a widow, and concludes with the couple marrying.
 Painter's preface indicates that he knew that this was "altogether untrue", since Edward had only one wife, "the sayde vertuous Queene Philip", but reproduces Froissart's version with all its "defaults".
 The author of the play is aware that both were married at the time.
 Melchiori (p.
 104) points out the similarity of the playwright's language to that of Painter in spite of the plotting differences.

 The play radically compresses the action and historical events, placing the Battle of Poitiers (1356) immediately after the Battle of Crecy (1346), and before the capture of Calais.
 In fact, Poitiers took place ten years after the earlier victory and capture of Calais.
 The compression necessitates that characters are merged.
 Thus the French king throughout the play is John II of France.
 In fact, Crecy had been fought against his predecessor, Philip VI of France.
 Many other characters are freely depicted at events when they could not have been present.
 William Montague, 1st Earl of Salisbury and John de Montfort were both dead even before Crecy.
 While Sir John Copland did capture the Scottish King David and bring him to Calais in 1346, shortly after Crecy, complete Anglo-Montfort victory in Brittany, alluded in the same scene, was not achieved until the Battle of Auray in 1364.

+The author or authors of The Reign of King Edward III also used John Eliot’s 1591 translation of Bertrand de Loque’s Discourses of Warre and single Combat for inspiration and guidance.